 Then we can not take $\vec w$ which is invariant under this $S^1$ action.
 This causes a trouble to define obstruction spaces $E((\Sigma,\vec z),u)$ satisfying (\ref{form11}).

 In this paper we use a different way to resolve the problem appearing in the case when $(\Sigma,\vec z)$ is unstable.
 This method was written in \cite{FO} especially in its Sections 13 and 15.
-During these 20 years after \cite{FO} had been written the authors do not use this method so much since it seems easier to use the method of \cite[appendix]{FO}.
-The author however recently realized that for the purpose of constructing the family of obstruction spaces $E((\Sigma,\vec z),u)$ in a $G$ equivariant way, the method of \cite[Sections 13 and 15]{FO} is useful.
+During these 20 years after \cite{FO} had been written the authors of \cite{FO} did not use this method so much since it seems easier to use the method of \cite[appendix]{FO}.
+The author of this paper however recently realized that for the purpose of constructing a family of obstruction spaces $E((\Sigma,\vec z),u)$ in a $G$-equivariant way, the method of \cite[Sections 13 and 15]{FO} is useful.